dolthub/dolt-workbench/README.md

 # dolt-workbench

-A SQL workbench for your MySQL-compatible database.
-Use [Dolt](https://doltdb.com) to unlock powerful version control features, such as branches, commits, and merge.
+A modern SQL workbench for your MySQL-compatible database.
+Use [Dolt](https://doltdb.com) to unlock powerful version control features.

 ![Dolt Workbench](./images/workbench.png)

 ## Getting started

-The easiest way to get started is to use Docker.
+The easiest way to get started is with Docker.
 Assuming you have Docker [installed](https://www.docker.com/get-started/) and running, you can simply pull and run the image.